What is Founding Civics?

-The JMC Founding Civics Initiative responds to a fundamental problem: high school students are not learning America’s founding principles because their teachers have not had the chance to study them in depth.
+The JMC Founding Civics Initiative responds to a fundamental problem: our nation’s civics teachers have not had the chance to study America’s founding principles in depth.

 Founding Civics introduces graduate courses and professional development for teachers that deepen their understanding of foundational texts and ideas in the American political tradition and help them develop curricula for their classrooms.

-The initiative was launched in Chicago in 2016 with a generous lead gift from The Harvey L. Miller Family Foundation.
-It now has expanded to New York City, Virginia, Wisconsin, and Philadelphia.
+In 2016, the Harvey L. Miller Founding Civics Initiative was launched in Chicago.
+Since the three-year pilot project, the Founding Civics Initiative has expanded to New York City, Virginia, Wisconsin, Philadelphia, and Florida.
 Taught by JMC faculty partners, programs are conducted with area institutions and align to regional teacher incentives and state and local civics requirements.

-JMC partnered with the National Constitution Center on two weeklong summer institutes for teachers in July 2019 on the separation of powers.
-JMC sessions featured discussions on the development of the idea of separation of powers in the Western intellectual tradition through key selections from thinkers including Plato, Aristotle, Hobbes, Locke, John Adams, and James Madison.
+In July 2019, JMC partnered with the National Constitution Center on two weeklong summer institutes for teachers.
+JMC sessions featured discussions on the development of the idea of separation of powers in the western intellectual tradition through key selections from thinkers including Plato, Aristotle, Hobbes, Locke, John Adams, and James Madison.
 JMC is currently developing a series of graduate courses for teachers in the Philadelphia area.

 2020 marked the third year of JMC’s partnership with New York City-based Civic Spirit.
 The online institute focused on civic belonging in the American political experience.
 Partner professors Roosevelt Montás, Andrew Delbanco, and Susan McWilliams Barndt lead the scholar sessions.
 Leveraging the online format, teachers from religious schools in Pennsylvania and Texas were able to join this year’s institute with those from New York City and New Jersey.